sohailalam2/abu/docs/get-started.md

 ### NodeJs > v16

-Abu uses the `crypto` module and specifically the `crypto.webcrypto` object for its random number generation.
+Abu uses the `crypto` module and specifically the `crypto.webcrypto` object for the crypto module functionality.
 This is only available on Node v16+.

 ## Abu 🐵 is universal!